cultureamp/deploy-templates-buildkite-plugin/README.md

           selector-template: deploy-selector.yml
 ```

-The plugin can be configured to allow automatic deployment to all production accounts, with manual deploy options used from the `selector-template`.
+Instead of maintaining a list of production deploy targets in `auto-selections`, use `auto-deploy-to-production: true` to instead automatically render deployments to all production deploy targets.
+Sourcing a list of manual deployment targets from the user is still supported through `selector-template`.

 ```yaml
 steps: